kovzol/geogebra-discovery/README.md

 * To run GeoGebra Discovery, you need to extract the downloaded archive and run the file **GeoGebra-Discovery.bat** (or **GeoGebra-Discovery** on non-Windows systems).

+### Web version

+The web version is available online at [autogeo.online](http://autgeo.online) and usually updated on every new release.
+This version can be downloaded and run offline as well at [autgeo.online/off](http://autgeo.online/off).

 ## Prerequisites, compilation, running and deployment

 You may decide to compile GeoGebra Discovery on your own.